Focus on you

 The most common treatments and conditions that claims are paid for include ER treatment, stitches, X-rays, follow-up doctor treatment(s) and physical therapy.
 The chart below highlights some of these events and the benefit payment you’d receive if your claim is approved.
 For more details on what’s covered, visit presents.voya.com/EBRC/breadfinancial.

 You can’t always prevent accidents, but you can take steps to reduce the financial impact.
 Accident insurance provides a cash benefit directly to you in cases of eligible accidental injuries.
 You can use the money however you want, including paying for uncovered medical expenses, such as your deductible or coinsurance, or for ongoing living expenses.
 The amount you receive depends on the medical care resulting from the accident and the severity.
+Rates are based on age, tier and plan.

 Benefit Basics – Accident Insurance